Translated by Hilary Keyes

 Have a Great Time with Yakitori in Japan

-Yakitori, a meat-lover's dream dish, available in moderate to extravagantly priced shops and in countless varieties.
-Please go out and find the perfect skewer to suit you.
+Yakitori, a chicken lover's dream dish, is available in moderate to extravagantly priced shops and in countless varieties.
+Go out and find the perfect skewer to suit you.